 In his 40 years at Emanu-El, Rabbi Posner has participated in an estimated 2,000 weddings, not to mention the baby namings, b’nei mitzvah ceremonies, funerals and other precious moments in our lives.
-Do you have a special memory with Rabbi Posner that you would like to share?
-Please submit your message below.
+Following are special memories about Rabbi Posner shared by members of our Temple family.

 |Almost four years ago, my husband, Jonathan Franks, was a patient at the Rusk Institute of NYU.
 It was the High Holidays, and he was feeling isolated and helpless.
 I called the Temple office and asked if one of the rabbinical staff would pay a visit during the holidays.
 “Of course,” I was told.
 “Rabbi Posner will come to Rusk after the children’s service on Rosh Hashanah.”|

 Rabbi Posner arrived with a small shofar in his bag.
 Because it was a hospital setting, he decided not to sound it, but his visit lifted Jon’s spirits.

 Again, in the spring of 2012, Rabbi Posner came to visit, this time at home.
 The two of them had a lovely chat, and his visit cheered Jon immeasurably.
 They had a lot to talk about, and Jon spoke of the rabbi several times in the weeks that followed.

 Jon died in July of 2012, but Rabbi Posner did so much to lift his spirits and ease his pain.
 I always will be grateful.

 The year was 1997.
 I remember when I came to your study for my Torah portion tutoring; we often played piano for each other.
 Your comments were, “My daughter played this piece” and “Play it a little slower, don’t rush” — and a compliment followed.
 When you played a piece for me I was mesmerized.